-The study that compared a once-daily morphine preparation to a twice-daily morphine preparation43 used a randomized, double blinded design and compared a once-daily morphine preparation to a twice-daily preparation in a population of 295 osteoarthritis patients.
+The study that compared a once-daily morphine preparation to a twice-daily morphine preparation53 used a randomized, double blinded design and compared a once-daily morphine preparation to a twice-daily preparation in a population of 295 osteoarthritis patients.
 Four treatment groups were evaluated: once-daily morphine in the morning, once-daily morphine in the evening, twice-daily morphine, and placebo.
 This study was rated fair quality and appeared to use adequate blinding and randomization (Evidence Table 1.1).
-Important limitations included no evaluation of the blinding, no comparison of persons who completed the study, high overall withdrawal rates, and no explanation of how withdrawn patients were handled in data analysis.
+Important limitations included high overall withdrawal rates and no explanation of how withdrawn patients were handled in data analysis.

 This study found that once-daily morphine was not significantly different than twicedaily morphine for all measures of pain control (Evidence Table 1.1) For sleep, one of seven measures of sleep quality (overall sleep quality) showed a slight but significant improvement in patients receiving once-daily morphine in the morning (but not once-daily morphine in the evening) compared to twice-daily morphine; all other measures of sleep quality were not significantly different between once- and twice-daily morphine.
-All three morphine treatment groups were better than placebo for most measures of efficacy.
+All three long-acting morphine arms were superior to placebo for most measures of efficacy.
 Withdrawal rates were similar in all active treatment groups.
 External validity of this trial was difficult to assess because the numbers of patients screened and eligible for entry were not reported, the length of follow-up for each drug regimen was only 4 weeks, and duration of pain and previous narcotic use in evaluated patients was not reported.